vmware/differential-datalog/README.md

 wget -qO- https://get.haskellstack.org/ | sh
 ```

-You will also need to install the Rust toolchain:
+You will also need to install the Rust toolchain v1.26 or later:

 ```
 curl https://sh.rustup.rs -sSf | sh